Read the book and email me when you pick your party date!

 Here are my favorite features of Evite:

-• Easily allows you to add additional guests, helpful for families and birthday parties.
+• Easy guest management that allows you to add additional guests, which is helpful for families and birthday parties.

 Paperless Post: The New Contender